cypress-io/cypress/docs/source/guides/getting-started/testing-your-app.md

 Last but not least - trying to shoehorn tests to an already built application is much more difficult than building it as you write tests.
 You'll likely encounter a series of initial up front challenges / hurdles that would have otherwise been avoided writing tests from the start.

-The last, and probably most important reason why you want to test against local servers is the ability to **control them**.
+The last, and probably most important reason why you want to test against local servers, is the ability to **control them**.
 When your application is running in production you can't control it.

 When it's running in development you can easily: